 TIP: A formal partnership agreement is an important tax document if profits and losses are not distributed equally amongst the partners.

-For more information regarding tax obligations for partnerships visit the ATO website.
+Visit the ATO website for more information regarding tax obligations for partnerships.